 Airport operative opportunities

 An airport is a fast-paced and energetic working environment.
 At Heathrow Airport, a plane arrives or departs every 45 seconds.
-This equates to around 1,300 flights every day.
-To ensure that airport logistics run as smoothly as possible, a large team must work together to make the airport a safe and efficient place for both workers and travellers alike.
+This equates to around 1,300 flights every day, and airline operations must be incredibly carefully planned.
+To ensure that airport operations and logistics run as smoothly as possible, different teams must work together to make the airport a safe and efficient place for both workers and travellers alike.

 Some essential roles in the airport sector include:

-- Air Traffic Control – Communicating with pilots and other international airports to ensure that all flights are safely guided onto the runway – excellent time management, decision making, communication and maths are essential for this role.
+Air Traffic Control – Communicating with pilots and other international airports to ensure that all flights are safely guided onto the runway.
+Air traffic controllers must have excellent time management, decision making, navigation, communication and maths skills.

-- Airport security – Security at an airport is a strictly regulated area.
-From customs officials operating the airport’s x-ray machines to CCTV operatives, monitoring people moving in and out of the airport, airport security is a role which requires attention to detail and a calm approach even in tense situations.
+Airport security – Security at an airport is a strictly regulated area, and is especially important within busy airports with large passenger numbers.
+From customs officials operating the airport’s X-ray machines to CCTV operatives monitoring people moving in and out of the airport, airport security is a role which requires attention to detail and a calm approach even in tense situations.

-- Airline workers – From flight attendants and pilots to check-in desk operatives and customer advisors, although not directly employed by the airport, they play an integral role in ensuring all passengers enjoy a hassle free airport experience.
+Airline workers – From flight attendants, cabin crew, and pilots to check-in desk operatives and customer advisors, although not directly employed by the airport, these roles play an integral part in ensuring all passengers enjoy a hassle-free airport experience.

-- Aircraft mechanics – Every time a plane lands it must undergo extensive safety checks before it can depart.
+Aircraft mechanics – Ground operations are an essential part of the aviation industry.
+Every time a plane lands it must undergo extensive safety checks before it can depart.
 An airport mechanic will assess the plane’s condition to ensure there are no potential dangers.
-This is a highly skilled role with extensive training and specialist qualifications required.
+Aircraft mechanics and aircraft maintenance is a highly skilled and vital role with extensive training and specialist qualifications required.
 Experience is also essential as peoples’ lives are at stake if a fault is missed.

-- Other airport opportunities – An airport is like a small town or in some cases a larger town.
+Other airport opportunities – An airport is like a small town - or in some cases a larger town!
 Thousands of people move through an airport every day and require a range of services.
-From jobs manning kiosks, duty-free shops, restaurants (waiting on staff, cooks, cleaners), car rental counters and information desks to gate personnel, taxi drivers and baggage handlers, all these roles are vital in the efficient functioning of any airport.
+From customer service jobs manning kiosks, duty-free shops, restaurants (waiting on staff, cooks, cleaners), car rental counters and information desks to gate personnel, taxi drivers and baggage handlers, all these roles are vital in the efficient functioning of any airport.
+Transferable skills such as business management and interpersonal skills are valuable in these types of roles, and your career in an airport could be incredibly varied.

 Aerospace engineers and technicians